sudostake/resources/docs/overview/investor-partner-brief.md

 # Investor & Partner Brief — SudoStake on NEAR

 ## At a Glance
-- **Model:** Borrow against staked NEAR.
-Oracle-less, user-owned vaults with deterministic liquidation.
+- **Model:** Borrow against staked NEAR with user-owned, oracle-free vaults.
-- **Traction:** Prior chain ~231 vaults; Milestone 1 — Web Testnet Feature-Complete delivered on 2025-09-23.
+- **Traction:** ~231 vaults on the prior chain; Milestone 1 — Web Testnet Feature-Complete shipped on 2025-09-23.
-- **Focus:** Milestone 2 — Factory Optimization targeting 2025-11-15 for the global vault rollout (behind feature flags).
+- **Focus:** Milestone 2 — Factory Optimization (target 2025-11-15) to launch the shared vault path behind feature flags.

 ## Why It Matters
 - Unlock capital for stakers without unbonding or custodians.